Books, Articles and Research

 This article describes a multifaceted, comprehensive approach to mental health interventions and policy reform, which included training, policy discussion, multidisciplinary collaboration, and support for nongovernmental organizations.
 Through a 3-year action-research project, the approach was piloted at three sites in a Russian region.
 Investigators found promising results, as hospital admissions decreased at two sites and the rate of readmission decreased at all sites.

-The Department of Defense plan to achieve the vision of the DoD task force on mental health: A report to congress
+The Department of Defense Plan to Achieve the Vision of the DoD Task Force on Mental Health: Report to Congress

-This document, written and presented to Congress in September 2007, describes the Department of Defense's plan to address the categories of recommendations in the mental health task force's vision of change through a focus on six key areas: (1) leadership, culture, and advocacy; (2) access to care; (3) quality of care; (4) resilience building and stigma reduction; (5) surveillance, research, and evaluation; and (6) care transition and coordination.
+Presented to Congress in September 2007, this document describes the U.S. Department of Defense's (DoD's) plan to address the categories of recommendations in the DoD Task Force on Mental Health's vision of change through a focus on six key areas: (1) leadership, culture, and advocacy; (2) access to care; (3) quality of care; (4) building of resilience and inclusion of people with mental health problems; (5) surveillance, research, and evaluation; and (6) care transition and coordination.

 Q&A: First lady Rosalynn Carter on America's mental health crisis